Date: 27 June 2015. Take Small Bites

 do so with ease.

-If it's work to get ready to leave
+If it is a lot of work to get ready to leave

-the dock, you won't do it nearly as often as you might think prior
+the dock, you will not do it nearly as often as you might think prior

 to living aboard.
 It is all too easy to get complacent and not use